CAVaccineInventory/site/who-we-are.md

 **I want to help!**

 We do not need more volunteers right now; we're running this out of our networks to move as quickly as possible.
-This may change in a few days; check back for updates or follow us on Twitter.
+This may change in a few days; check back for updates or [follow us on Twitter](https://twitter.com/{{ site.twitter_username }}).
 We also don't need money.
 Many charitable projects do; they would appreciate your generous support.

 **I am a reporter!**

-Please email media@vaccinateca.com ; we'll be in touch quickly.
+Please email [media@vaccinateca.com](mailto:media@vaccinateca.com); we'll be in touch quickly.

 **I am a medical provider!
 I have something I want you to know!**

 Cool!
-Please text (415) 301-4597 with your message, institutional affiliation, and an internal extension or contact name so we can call back to verify.
+Please text [(415) 301-4597](tel:+14153014597) with your message, institutional affiliation, and an internal extension or contact name so we can call back to verify.
 We cannot receive photos at this number; text only, please.
 One of the organizers will read your message and take action as soon as reasonably possible.

 **Does this effort increase or decrease load on the system?**